Welcome to Mrs Clayton's and Mrs Elliotts Class

 Reading:

-• Listen to a range of stories, poems and non-fiction texts.
+• Listen to a range of stories, poems and non-fiction texts read to them by adults/other pupils.

 • Read with some independence.